Everyday English Expressions with TAKE

 Meaning: to happen.

-• The story of the film takes place in the 17th century in the south of France.
+• The story of the film takes place in the 17th century in southern France.

 • The music festival takes place next Saturday.